chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

       - run: yarn test
 ```

 At the moment, this runs `yarn test`, which is a basic React test that was set up by create-react-app for us.
-Let’s check that it runs on Circle:
+Let’s check that it runs on Circle by clicking the "Start building" button.

 ![First build on CircleCI](/design-systems-for-developers/circleci-first-build.png)